 I think the real change I’ve noticed is the pressure to spend to fit culturally.
 You don’t need as much or have room for as much, but you need and want nicer things in NYC.
 And you are expected to go out to expensive places, and see costly shows, wear the right kind of clothing, and have a nanny.

 But, I’m so thankful for the downsizing as it has made us more mindful consumers and made us invest in more quality pieces rather than quantity.
 Instead of cleaning and caring for a big house, we spend our time exploring the city, visiting museums and parks, and just having fun together.

 Oh, I love Manhattan!
 I feel like to some extent we are still in the honeymoon phase with NYC; but I don’t think there is anything better than being somewhere you know you are supposed to be.
 I once heard a quote somewhere that NYC has a tendency to embrace you at one moment and then slap you in the face the next.
 We have definitely felt those moments, but our years of desiring to be here seem to have given us a better chance of laughing at the hard blows.

-A: I do feel like my aesthetic has changed, but I think the move is a reflection of that rather than a cause.
+I do feel like my aesthetic has changed with a smaller home, but I think the move is a reflection of that rather than a cause.
 If I met my newlywed self now, I don’t think we would recognize each other.
 I have gone very modern, thanks to my husband’s design influence for sure; but also due to culling what I really want around me.

 When we were feeling our desire to move, we started purging as some sort of preparation.
 Mark wrote the words, “Edit ruthlessly” on the chalkboard wall of our house inspired by a TED talk from Graham Hill.
 Living daily with those words had great affect.